 The major ADR institutions in Japan include, with respect to arbitration, JCAA, the Tokyo Maritime Arbitration Commission (TOMAC) of the Japan Shipping Exchange, the Japan Sports Arbitration Agency (JSAA) for sports-related disputes, and the Japan Intellectual Property Arbitration Center (JIPAC) for IP-related disputes.
 For mediation, institutions include the courts, the Financial Instruments Mediation Assistance Center (FINMAC), and the Japan Bankers' Association.
 A number of domestic construction disputes are also resolved through the Med-Arb process before the Construction Dispute Review Boards established pursuant to the Construction Business Act.
-A number of industryassociated (product-specific) trade associations have established permanent dispute resolution organisations in the wake of the enactment of the Product Liability Law: the Federation of Pharmaceutical Manufacturers Associations of Japan; the Japan Chemical Industry Association; the Association for Electric Home Appliances; the Japan Automobile Manufacturers Association, Inc.; the Center for Housing Renovation and Dispute Settlement Support; the Consumer Product Safety Association; the Japan General Merchandise Promotion Center; the Japan Cosmetic Industry Association; the Fire Equipment and Safety Center of Japan; the Japan Toy Association; and the Japan Construction Material & Housing Equipment Industries Federation, etc.
+A number of industry-associated (product-specific) trade associations have established permanent dispute resolution organisations in the wake of the enactment of the Product Liability Law (Law No. 85 of 1 July 1994): the Federation of Pharmaceutical Manufacturers Associations of Japan; the Japan Chemical Industry Association; the Association for Electric Home Appliances; the Japan Automobile Manufacturers Association, Inc.; the Center for Housing Renovation and Dispute Settlement Support; the Consumer Product Safety Association; the Japan General Merchandise Promotion Center; the Japan Cosmetic Industry Association; the Fire Equipment and Safety Center of Japan; the Japan Toy Association; and the Japan Construction Material & Housing Equipment Industries Federation, etc.

 In 2017, the Japanese government announced its intention to establish a new, dedicated dispute resolution centre to bring various dispute resolution bodies, such as JCAA, under the same umbrella in a more internationally focused environment, and to raise the profile of international arbitration in Japan at a time when there is a noticeable uptick in the number of disputes involving Japanese companies.
-The Japan International Dispute Resolution Center (JIDRC) has opened facilities in Osaka and Tokyo to provide a venue for parties to hold hearings on cross-border disputes under procedural and substantive rules of their choosing.
-However, from June 2023, following a change of strategy, JIDRC started introducing several independent facilities suitable for arbitration (currently in Tokyo and Osaka).
+As a result, the first Japan International Dispute Resolution Center (JIDRC) was established in early 2018 in Osaka, followed by a second JIDRC facility established in Tokyo (JIDRC-Tokyo) in March 2020.
+The JIDRC facilities provide a venue for parties to hold hearings on cross-border disputes under procedural and substantive rules of their choosing.
+The JIDRC facilities can be used for institutional or ad hoc arbitrations and other ADR procedures.
 On 4 June 2019, SIAC entered into a memorandum of understanding (MOU) with the Japan Association of Arbitrators (JAA) and JIDRC to promote international arbitration as a preferred method of dispute resolution for resolving international disputes.
-Under the MOU, SIAC will work with the JAA and JIDRC to jointly promote international arbitration through conferences, seminars, workshops and training programmes on international arbitration arbitration in Japan and Singapore.
+Under the MOU, SIAC will work with the JAA and JIDRC to jointly promote international arbitration through conferences, seminars, workshops and training programmes on international arbitration in Japan and Singapore.

 In addition, Doshisha University and the JAA opened an international mediation centre in Kyoto in November 2018, in collaboration with the Singapore International Mediation Centre (SIMC).
 The new mediation centre (the Japan International Mediation Center in Kyoto, or JIMC-Kyoto) is headquartered at Doshisha University.
 It relies on a system similar to the Arb-Med-Arb, which is in place between SIAC and the SIMC in Singapore and gives parties the opportunity to resolve disputes referred to arbitration through mediation first.
-In September 2020, JIMC-Kyoto and the SIMC launched a joint mediation protocol, which provides cross-border businesses with an expedited online mediation amid the COVID-19 pandemic.
+In September 2020, JIMC-Kyoto and the SIMC launched joint mediation protocol, which provides cross-border businesses with an expedited online mediation amid the COVID-19 pandemic.